Alan Cozzalio: Other commendations

-Personal
+Personal life

 Cozzalio participated in the unusual hobby of steer roping in Massachusetts when he was assigned there as a recruiting officer.
 Placing an advertisement for a roping partner in a local newspaper lead to a front-page article in the Springfield Daily News that was also carried in newspapers throughout the Northeast.
 A Maine newspaper carried a photograph of Cozzalio on horseback swinging a lasso with the caption "It's a long way to Dodge City".
 He was also known to wear a replica 1876 cavalry uniform to civic functions, including the 1976 Memorial Day parade in Pittsfield, Massachusetts.
 He continued the cavalry persona later in his career, carrying books in saddlebags instead of brief cases like the other officers when attending classes at Fort Leavenworth.

 As a member of the board of directors of the Living Memorial Sculpture Garden in Weed, California, a memorial to US veterans of all conflicts, he was instrumental in establishing the memorial on US Forest Service land.

 Cozzalio married Sherri Giles after leaving Vietnam.
 They met in Vietnam at the Dong Tam Officers Club where Giles was one of 727 women ("Donut Dollies") serving in an American Red Cross initiative designed "to boost the morale of combat troops in Vietnam", the Supplemental Recreational Overseas Activities Program.